Media-Bias-Group/TASSY-A-Text-Annotation-Survey-System/README.md

 # TASSY— A Text Annotation Survey System
 TASSY is a web-based survey application built using Flask and Vue.js.
-The survey app allows combining classic survey functionality, such as posing single-choice, multiple choice and slider questions, with text annotation functionality, i.e., allowing participants to select words or phrases in a provided text for annotation.
+The app allows combining classic survey functionality, such as posing single-choice, multiple-choice, and slider questions, with text annotation functionality, i.e., allowing participants to select and annotate words or phrases in a provided text.

 ## To run the application locally